- What is subchorionic hematoma?

 Another probable reason is poor placentation, which results in weak vessels that could tear under pressure and lead to low pressure bleeding (5).
 This condition occurs when the placenta detaches from its plantation site, causing the blood to flow into the chorionic membrane.
 Thus, a blood clot is formed in the space between the uterus and the placenta (6).

-The condition could go unnoticed but with vaginal bleeding.
+The condition could go unnoticed but for vaginal bleeding.

 [ Read: Blood Clots In Placenta During Pregnancy ]